 How does my student find out what books they need to buy?

-Once your student has a copy of their schedule, they should take it directly to the Bookstore.
+Once your student has a copy of their schedule, they should take it directly to the College Bookstore.
 A Bookstore associate will help them obtain the correct materials.

 My student needs to miss a class.
 Who should they contact?

 Students should contact their professor directly via phone or email prior to the start of that day’s class.
 Each professor has their own attendance policies.
 Students should consult their course syllabus to find out the class absence policy for that particular course.

 My student is thinking about transferring to another college/university.
 Who should they contact to get assistance with this?

 The Transfer Services Office helps students plan for transfer beginning with their first semester in a Landmark degree program.
 We get to know students and their aspirations, help them make choices, and complete applications.
 The Transfer Services Office is located in the Admissions Building.
 They can be reached by emailing email@example.com, or by calling 802.387.6823.

 My student is not doing well in a class.
 How do they access academic support?